Paramount Network (international)

-Paramount Network is a brand of several television channels operated by Paramount International Networks that showcase the Paramount Pictures film catalogue, and selected TV series from Paramount Global's television productions.
-The channel was first launched in Spain on March 30, 2012, and in the years since, the channel has operated in a number of territories across Europe, East Africa, Latin America and Asia.
-It was formerly known as the Paramount Channel (which is still used in France).
+Paramount Network is an international television channel brand owned and operated by the Paramount International Networks division of Paramount Skydance Corporation that showcase its selected television productions and the film catalogue of its filming division, Paramount Pictures.
+First launched in Spain on 30 March 2012, as Paramount Channel, the brand has since been or was operated in territories across Europe, East Africa, Latin America and Asia.

 History

 As Paramount Channel

-To date, Paramount Channel has launched in Spain in March 2012, France in September 2013, Hungary in February 2014, Russia in January 2014, Romania on January 14, 2014, Latin America in September 1995 until 2003, but returns again in the brand new look of November 2014, Sweden in December 2014, Poland in March 2015, Italy and Thailand in February and May 2016, and in the Middle East in April 2017.
+To date, Paramount Channel has launched in Spain in March 2012, France in September 2013, Hungary in February 2014, Russia in January 2014, Romania on January 14, 2014, Latin America in November 2014, Sweden in December 2014, Poland in March 2015, Italy and Thailand in February and May 2016, and in the Middle East in April 2017.

-Relaunch
+Relaunch as Paramount Network

 In May 2018, Viacom announced that the original Paramount Channel in Spain would relaunch as a local version of the U.S Paramount Network, switching to a general entertainment format with television series and films.
 The same relaunch as the Paramount Network occurred in Italy on March 16, 2019, and in Latin America on April 14, 2020.
 On October 20, 2020, it was announced that the Hungarian version would also rebrand as the Paramount Network, and the rebranding date was confirmed on November 23 that year.
 Paramount Channel in Hungary rebranded as the Paramount Network on December 17, 2020.
 In December 2020, ViacomCBS announced Prima Comedy Central in the Czech Republic will be rebranded as Paramount Network.
 Paramount Network launched effectively on January 12, 2021.
-On January 26, 2021, it was announced on the Paramount Channel Asia official Facebook page that ViacomCBS announced that the Paramount Channel in Thailand, Malaysia, and the Pacific Islands (including the Philippines) was to be rebranded as Paramount Network on February 1, 2021.
+On January 26, 2021, ViacomCBS announced through the Paramount Channel Asia official Facebook page that the Paramount Channel in Thailand, Malaysia, and the Pacific Islands (including the Philippines) was to be rebranded as Paramount Network on February 1, 2021.

-Following the beginning of the launch of Paramount+ in March 2021, and its international expansion, this has led to Paramount Global to close the Paramount Network channels operating in the Nordic countries by the end of 2021, to put more resources towards Paramount+.
+On January 20, 2025, Paramount Channel France rebranded as Paramount Network being the first international version to adopt the branding introduced for the US in 2024, and finally retiring the Paramount Channel name introduced almost 13 years ago.